HOW OFTEN SHOULD YOU CHANGE YOUR PROFILE PICTURE ?

 Here is one example that will speak for itself :

-A causal outfit mixed with a fresh natural light environment and a powerful body language will definitely help him attracts the new clients he really wants to work with.
+A casual outfit mixed with a fresh natural light environment and a powerful body language on his professional portrait will definitely help him attracts the new clients he really wants to work with.

 WHEN YOU GO FROM LEVEL 25 TO LEVEL 35 !

-Referring to time passing by can sometimes feel a bit heavy and negative but what if, instead of years, we would refer to level of experience or expertise?
-That sounds pretty badass to say I am at level 43 or level 51!
+Referring to time passing by can sometimes feel a bit heavy and negative but what if, instead of years, we would refer to levels of experience or expertise?
+That sounds pretty "badass" to say I am at level 43 or level 51 😃!